kahlil/hitch-hikers-guide/slides/chats.md

 ## Join The chats

-Go on Slack, IRC, Gitter, see how the community interacts. <!-- .element: class="fragment" data-fragment-index="0" -->
+Go on Slack, IRC, Gitter, see how the community interacts.

 Note: